Layer 2 Tunnel Bonding Capability

 While #1 above can be done now using multiple tunnels and load balanced gateways, #2 is not currently possible.
 Though the real-world usefulness of #2 is limited to a small percentage of use cases, the "speed tests" most end users consider the most important metric of their ISP or "SDWAN" (drink!) solution fall into this group.

-#1 Updated by Clint Guillot about 1 month ago
+Updated by Clint Guillot 4 months ago

 Bonus points on this one: A "wizard" which can be run on the "central office" end PF to create the configuration for both ends, providing something similar to the OpenVPN client exporter.
 Take the config bundle, import it onto the CPE PF, and we've got a pretty automated setup process.
 Come to think of it, this may be easier in reverse, taking the config bundle from the CPE to the CO, but I am not a software engineer, nor did I sleep at a Holiday Inn Express last night.